SergeySeroshtan/csv-scripts/readme.md

 `retain`    | To retain fields in record.
 `copy`      | To create copy of record.

-The following operations are useful for work with sets of records:
+Also, following operations are useful for work with sets of records:

 Operation   | Usage
 ------------|---------------------------------